12 Best User Feedback Plugins for WordPress in 2024

 Create feedback buttons and in-context surveys.

-With the Feedbackify WordPress feedback plugin, you can:
+With the Feedbackify WordPress feedback plugin, you can create dozens of WordPress forms.

 • Create user feedback forms (with multiple choice)